Consortium of European Research Libraries

 The Consortium of European Research Libraries (CERL) is a consortium of research libraries, primarily in Europe, that facilitates access to historians with an interest in the history of the book by providing online resources.
 The organisation also makes grants to librarians, holds seminars and workshops, and since 1998 has published a periodical called CERL Papers.
-It was founded in 1992 and since 1994 has been registered in the United Kingdom as a company limited by guarantee, based in London.
+It was founded in 1992 and since 2021 has been registered in the Republic of Ireland as a company limited by guarantee, based in Dublin.